[Updated] January 25, 2019

-Our customers reported the problem with the following laptop configurations:
+Our customers have reported an issue with the following laptop configurations:

 - MSI GT63 8RG-018 TITAN (link): Windows 10, Intel i7-8750Hm, 16 GB RAM, NVIDIA GeForce GTX 1080